dankamongmen/scblockchain/README.md

 ## Runtime data

-Included are two files, `genesisblock` and `test/genesisblock-test`.
+Included are two files, `genesisblock` and `test/ledget-test`.
 The former is the first block of the official ledger as run in the Headway Catena Network.
-The latter contains a ConsortiumMemberTX record using the testing keys in `test/ecdsa.pem` and `test/ecdsa.pub`.
+The latter contains several records based off the keys in `test/`.